amanuense/CPAP_data_uploader/release/README.md

 2. Expand "Ports (COM & LPT)"
 3. Look for "USB-SERIAL CH340" or "Silicon Labs CP210x"
 4. Note the COM port number (e.g., COM3, COM4)

+**Tip:** If you run `upload.bat` without arguments, it will show detailed instructions for finding your COM port.

 ### macOS
 ```bash